HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/production/roundtrip.md

     !!!info
         The authentication is based on the [Office Forms Based Authentication (OFBA)](https://learn.microsoft.com/en-us/openspecs/sharepoint_protocols/ms-ofba/30c7bbe9-b284-421f-b866-4e7ed4866027){: target="_blank" rel="noopener noreferrer"} protocol.
 This is necessary since browsers and office applications don't currently support cookie and header sharing.

     The MS Office file attachment is now opened in the applicable MS Office application.
-In the following image, you will see an opened MS Word document as an example.
+In the following image, you see an opened MS Word document as an example.

     ![Example of opened Microsoft Word attachment](../../assets/images/rtmodify.png)